ulsa/javawordgraph/README.md

 // @BEGIN_VERSION TO_BACKGROUND_FUNCTION
 Step: To Background Function
 ----------------------------
+The first step towards a parallel transform.
 Write a Function that turns an F into a Future<T>.
 // @END_VERSION TO_BACKGROUND_FUNCTION

 // @BEGIN_VERSION BACKGROUND_TRANSFORM
 Step: Background Transform
 --------------------------
-Do the transform, but consider the consequences of laziness.
+Another step towards a parallel transform.
+Transform a collection in the background.
+Consider the consequences of laziness.
 // @END_VERSION BACKGROUND_TRANSFORM

 // @BEGIN_VERSION FROM_FUTURE_FUNCTION